Business Plan Examples and Sample For Students

 Business Plan

-The business plan refers to the company’s written statement explaining the company’s background and business details.
-This plan includes the executive summary of the company, product and service, operation, marketing, and financial plan.
+A business plan is a written statement that explains a company’s background and business details.
+This plan includes the executive summary, the company, product and service, operations, marketing, and financial plans.

-The employee creates the business plan to represent and improve the organization’s image to stakeholders, customers, and affiliates.
-It proposes the business strategy entirely mentioning how the company profits and survives in markets.
-So, a business plan is also known as a business proposal that is crucial for corporate branding.
-The business plan is essential for every company to build rapport with stakeholders and business partners as well as achieve competitiveness.
+The employee develops a business plan to enhance the organization’s image among stakeholders, customers, and affiliates.
+It proposes a business strategy, explicitly detailing how the company profits and survives in markets.
+A business plan, also known as a business proposal, is crucial for corporate branding.
+The business plan is essential for every company to build rapport with stakeholders and business partners and to achieve competitiveness.

 The key elements of a business plan or proposal are an executive summary, background, product and service, organizational structure, sales and marketing strategy, financial and operational plan, and more.